 Resources and Tools

-Although students participating in the Rural Track Clerkship Program may be miles away from their counterparts in Columbia, they have access to the same educational tools.
-Through the use of video technology, the students at the community sites visit with the MU Area Health Education Center (AHEC) medical director once per block to discuss clinical or community issues and share accomplishments.
-MU AHEC’s rural health education coordinators check in with students on a regular basis to monitor their learning experience.
+Although students participating in the Rural Track Clerkship Program may be miles away from their counterparts in Columbia or Springfield, they have access to the same educational tools.
+Rural Track coordinators check in with students on a regular basis to monitor their learning experience.
 Computer networks connect students to MU’s library resources, national databases and clerkship resources.
-Individual clerkship lectures are recorded and accessible via clerkship Blackboard sites.
+Individual clerkship lectures are recorded and accessible via clerkship Canvas sites.

 Evaluation and Grading